arighosh05/model-probe/README.md

 Aritra Ghosh – aritraghosh543@gmail.com

-Distributed under the MIT license.
+Distributed under the The Unlicense license.
 See `LICENSE` for more information.

 [https://github.com/arighosh05/](https://github.com/arighosh05/)